miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for user setttings modal.
     - Finalized Dm Servers Reducer.
     - Finalized Tool Tips Styles.
     - Finalized Styles for call containers.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for server nav bar.

 ## Backend Changes